 This race encompasses an entire weekend if you want it to.
 You can drive up to Keene Friday night and pick up your bib at Ted’s Shoe & Sport on Main Street.
 Drive the course or go for a short run on Saturday.
 Saturday night there is a pasta dinner at the Courtyard Marriott.

-For 2018, Amby Burfoot will be the keynote speaker.
+For 2018, Amby Burfoot was the keynote speaker.

 On Sunday buses take runners to the starting line in Gilsum.
 Marathon buses leave at 6:15, Half-Marathon buses start leaving at 6:30AM.